duneanalytics/docs/docs/api/api-reference/execute-queries/cancel-execution.md

     POST /api/v1/execution/{{execution_id}}/cancel
     ```

-This endpoint allows you to cancel an triggered exectuion request.
+This endpoint allows you to cancel an triggered execution request.
 You must pass the **`execution_id`** obtained from making a [Execute Query ID POST](execute-query-id.md) request.
 Result returns a boolean for whether the execution is successfully canceled.

 ## Example Request